 - Council Associates are designated by individual federal agency heads as their alternative representatives to GUIRR.

 - University-Industry Partners are representatives from universities and industries with a history of partnerships and dedication to the research enterprise.
 They act, in effect, as an "antenna" to bring into GUIRR discussions the most current ideas and issues facing government-university-industry research cooperation across the country, and to help disseminate ideas.
 (More information on joining GUIRR through the University-Industry Partners Program.)

-- Distinguished Fellows are individuals who are former Council members and have either (1) served the maximum allowable two consecutive three-year terms or (2) no longer qualify as federal ex officio members because their federal appointment was during a previous Administration, and yet these individuals wish to remain engaged in Roundtable activity.
+GUIRR also honors former Council and Executive Committee members as Distinguished Fellows.
+These are individuals have either (1) served the maximum allowable two consecutive three-year terms on the GUIRR Council or (2) no longer qualify as federal ex officio members because their federal appointment was during a previous Administration, and yet these individuals wish to remain engaged in Roundtable activity.
 GUIRR’s Executive Committee reviews and approves nominations of individuals for this special member category.